fahriwps/rest-api-express/README.md

 ## Testing the API

 You can use a REST client tool (Postman, SoapUI or Katalon) or a browser to test the API endpoints.

-## Live API URL

-The API is deployed and accessible at: https://rest-api-express-fahri.up.railway.app/transactions